 >Wererats, that are supposed to be 'physically weaker than most species that dominate the surface' (MM), take half damage from normal weapons, full damage from magical weapons, and (only) full damage from silver (unlike other more powerful lycanthropes that take double).
 Hit points per die for these 3HD monsters should only be 3 to 4 maximum.

-*The “Jedi” are good aligned Kensai-classed characters that gain spells like a priest, advancing in spell-casting level once every 3 Kensai levels until 6th and then every 2 levels thereafter.
+*The “Jedi” are good aligned Kensai-classed characters that gain spells like a priest, advancing in spell-casting level once every 2 Kensai levels (at 1st, 3rd, 5th, 7th level ...).
 Spells available to these characters, through meditation, include both wizard and priest spells.
 Bonus spells per level are granted for high wisdom scores - the same as for priests.
 Like Rangers and Paladins they cannot perform minor prayer (cantrip) magic.
 At higher levels many of these individuals become dual classed Wizards, at which point only priest spells are gained via meditation.

 Experience per level is double that of a Kensai.
 Requirements: Str 12 Wis 15 Int 15 Dex 17 Con 12 Prime Requisites: Wis Int Dex

 *In a campaign these individuals are highly secretive often operating incognito and employing methods of subterfuge.
 They commonly possess magical equipment or spells that give them advantages in knowledge (ie ESP/detect evil) and in defence (ie protection/escape).
 Often young but experienced thieves (2nd to 3rd level) with exceptional skills are recruited for 'Jedi' training.
+Individuals that are trained in the Katana are taught using straight bladed varieties.
 The God of these characters is the neutral (good) Vangelis.
 Usually 2 to 3 such individuals work together with none being less than 2nd level in experience.

 Character Death Tolls: